cvs-health/testilo/README.md

 If you use Testilo to perform a battery of tests on multiple targets, you may want a single report that compares the total scores received by the targets.
 Testilo can produce such a _comparison_.

-The `compare` module compares the scores in a summary of scored reports.
+The `compare` module compares the scores in a summary report.
 Its `compare()` function takes two arguments:
 - a comparison function
 - a summary report

 The comparison function defines the rules for generating an HTML file comparing the scored reports.
 The Testilo package contains a `procs/compare` directory, in which there are subdirectories containing modules that export comparison functions.
 You can use one of those functions, or you can create your own.

+Summary reports suitable for comparisons are those that contain one result per target.
+If a summary report contains results from multiple times per target, tracking (described below) is appropriate, rather than comparison.

 #### Invocation